maryhelengonzalez/delivery-optimizer/README.md

 🧠 Key Features
-🚚 Real-time driver tracking on interactive map
+🚚 Real time driver tracking on interactive map
 📦 Dynamic order assignment system
-🗺️ Leaflet-based map visualization
+🗺️ Leaflet based map visualization
 🔄 Live updates for driver movement & status changes
-📍 Route visualization between pickup and drop-off points ⚡ Scalable architecture for city-level logistics simulation 🧠 Intelligent dispatch logic (assignment system)
+📍 Route visualization between pickup and drop-off points ⚡ Scalable architecture for city level logistics simulation 🧠 Intelligent dispatch logic (assignment system)
 🛠 Tech Stack

 🎯 Purpose

-This project was built to simulate a real-world logistics and dispatch control system used in modern delivery platforms.

-It focuses on:

-Managing moving assets (drivers)
-Assigning and tracking orders in real time
-Visualizing routes and system activity on a map Understanding how large-scale delivery systems coordinate operations

-The goal is to demonstrate skills in real-time systems, mapping visualization, and full-stack coordination logic.
+This project was built with the goal of unifying multiple logistics services into a single, streamlined platform instead of relying on separate applications for ordering, driver assignment, and route management.

+The system allows users to place and manage orders, select preferred routes, and track driver assignment in real time through clear status updates (e.g., pending → assigned → in-progress → completed).
+This ensures full visibility and confirmation that a driver has been successfully assigned and is actively handling the request.

+In addition, the platform supports user contact integration, allowing users to provide their phone number or email so they can receive updates and confirmations once a driver arrives or a service is in progress.

+Overall, the purpose is to centralize and simplify the entire delivery experience into one cohesive system where users can control, track, and communicate within a single application rather than fragmented tools.

 📌 Future Improvements
-AI-powered route optimization
+AI powered route optimization
 Predictive delivery time estimation
-WebSocket upgrade for true real-time streaming Authentication system (admin / driver / dispatcher roles) Mobile app version (React Native)
+WebSocket upgrade for true real time streaming Authentication system (admin / driver / dispatcher roles) Mobile app version (React Native)
 Cloud deployment + scaling improvements